See4D: Pose-Free 4D Generation via Auto-Regressive Video Inpainting

 \subsection{Camera-Controlled Video Generation}

-Recent advances in video diffusion have sparked interest in camera-controlled generation, where users prescribe a viewpoint path and the model renders the scene accordingly~\cite{bai2025recammaster, he2024cameractrl, he2025cameractrl-2, jeong2025reangle, bai2024syncammaster, hoorick2024gcd, hu2025ex4d, ma2025follow}.
-Early solutions often embed 6DoF poses into 2D or video diffusion backbones~\cite{zhao2025genxd, ren2025gen3c, bai2025recammaster}, while TrajectoryCrafter~\cite{yu2025trajectorycrafter} fine-tunes video models on curated multi-view warped data, ensuring the generative network respects the target geometry.
-CameraCtrl~\cite{he2024cameractrl} introduces camera classifier-free guidance to handle diverse user trajectories without sacrificing realism, though it often struggles when the camera moves too far from the original viewpoint.
-Some methods try to address broader exploration ranges.
-CameraCtrl II~\cite{he2025cameractrl-2} combines new training data with a carefully designed pose-injection module to preserve dynamic content over extended camera paths, enabling users to stitch multiple short clips while retaining scene consistency.
-Meanwhile, Reangle-A-Video~\cite{jeong2025reangle} implements a video-to-video approach by fine-tuning on warped frames from a single input video, so it can produce cross-view sequences or dynamic camera transitions.
-GS-DiT~\cite{bian2025gs-dit} and StereoCrafter~\cite{zhao2024stereocrafter} fuse warped views with diffusion priors, but rely on synthetic training data and remain limited to moderate camera excursions.
-Such methods mark an important step toward fully interactive 4D generation, letting creators define novel camera trajectories and watch an otherwise static or partially observed scene come to life from all angles.
+Recent progress in video diffusion has enabled camera-controlled generation, where models follow user-defined viewpoint paths~\cite{bai2025recammaster, he2024cameractrl, he2025cameractrl-2, jeong2025reangle, bai2024syncammaster, hoorick2024gcd}.
+Early methods embed 6DoF poses into 2D or video diffusion backbones~\cite{zhao2025genxd, ren2025gen3c, bai2025recammaster}, while TrajectoryCrafter~\cite{yu2025trajectorycrafter} fine-tunes video models on multi-view warped data to align with target geometry.
+CameraCtrl~\cite{he2024cameractrl} adopts classifier-free guidance to support diverse trajectories but struggles with large viewpoint shifts.
+CameraCtrl II~\cite{he2025cameractrl-2} improves robustness by adding new training data and a pose-injection module, enabling long-range exploration and consistent scene stitching.
+Reangle-A-Video~\cite{jeong2025reangle} uses a video-to-video framework that fine-tunes on warped frames, generating smooth cross-view transitions.
+GS-DiT~\cite{bian2025gs-dit} and StereoCrafter~\cite{zhao2024stereocrafter} combine warped views with diffusion priors, but depend on synthetic training and are limited to moderate motion.
+Together, these works pave the way for interactive 4D generation, where users freely control camera movement and witness scenes unfold from novel perspectives.